NisaAslanzade/telecom-churn-analysis/README.md

-# telecom-churn-analysis
+# telecom Churn Analysis
+       Project Overview
-Analysis and prediction of customer churn in a telecommunications company using SPSS Modeler.
+       This project aims to analyze and predict customer churn for a telecommunications company using SPSS Modeler.
+The dataset includes various customer information and payment histories.